 peer-to-peer communications using Generic Substation Event (GSE) messages and sampled values from non-conventional or conventional sensors allows the development of distributed applications.
 In addition, the use of optical local area networks leads in the direction of copper-less substations.

 The paper focuses on the definitions of the digital substation communication busses such as the station bus for the communication at the station level and between bays as well as the process bus for the communication between the high voltage process and components interacting with it.
 It analyses the substation communications architectures in substations with full implementation of IEC 61850, i.e. with station and process bus.

-The different types of devices required for the digital substation are described.
-Merging units that provide the interface between the current and voltage sensors and the intelligent electronic devices at the equipment, bay or substation level are described, as well as .
-The distribution of signal and data processing functions between the different devices for both architectures are analyzed.
+The different types of devices required for digital substations are described.
+Merging units that provide the interface between the current and voltage sensors and the intelligent electronic devices at the equipment, bay, or substation level are described, as well as the distribution of signal and data processing functions between the different devices for both architectures, which are analyzed.
 Some specific substation applications based on GOOSE and Sampled Analogue Values are described later in the paper and demonstrate the advantages of the new technology.
 Improvements in functionality, combined with practical elimination of performance or safety issues are covered in the paper.